cassiebreviu/Use-ML-To-Classify-Yoga-Poses/README.md

 [Cognitive Service Custom Vision Docs](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home?WT.mc_id=techtogether-talk-casiljan)

-## Create a service that can recognize yoga poses using Azure Cognitive Services
+## How to create a service that can classify yoga poses using Azure Cognitive Services

 ### Create an Azure Account
 Students get a free 100 dollar credit and dont need a credit card to sign up!